The National Immunisation Program Schedule outlines the recommended vaccines for Australian children.

 Details of your child’s vaccination will be entered onto the Australian Childhood Immunisation Register.

-Child Care Benefit: a Federal Government payment that helps with the cost of your child care.
-One criteria for eligibility is that your child is up-to-date with their immunisations according the schedule, or if they have an exemption.
+The Child Care Subsidy is a Federal Government payment that helps with the cost of your child care.
+Your child must be up-to-date with their immunisations according the schedule (or have a medical exemption) for you to receive the child care subsidy.

 The authorities offering immunisation clinics varies from state to state.
 You can visit your GP to receive vaccinations but you will pay the usual appointment fee.
 Find out where your closest immunisation clinic is via the links below: